Getty Images/iStockphoto

 While AI-generated content can lower costs and increase employee efficiency, it brings risks that marketers should consider before using AI-generated text, images and videos.
 These include the following:

 • Appearance of spam.
-The ease of automation with AI-generated content also raises concerns about bots generating low-quality information that users may consider spam.
+The ease of automation with AI-generated content also raises concerns about bots generating low-quality information that users might consider spam.
 This can harm SEO rankings and damage a brand's reputation.

 Best practices for AI-generated content